-As the last year presented a seismic shift in our world to more widely expose racial, gender, economic and health inequities, our mission to advance the careers of women has accelerated the necessity to achieve more impactful change now.
+As the last two years presented a seismic shift in our world to more widely expose racial, gender, economic and health inequities, our mission to advance the careers of women has accelerated the necessity to achieve more impactful change now.

 WHERE WE HAVE BEEN